 Argon is a colorless, nontoxic gas that’s denser than air.
 It’s an abundant atmospheric gas, and it doesn’t react with other elements.
 Argon also has low thermal conductivity, meaning heat does not easily transfer across it.
 This makes the gas perfect to use as a form of insulation in glass because it slows down the transfer of hot air into your home during the warmer months and slows down the transfer of heat out of your home in the winter.

 We use insulating argon between panes of Low-E glass because it provides lots of benefits to our customers.
 Some results are shared below.

 - Depending on the glass type, Argon blocks 69% to 94% of the sun’s ultraviolet rays, protecting your home from harmful rays.

 - Argon helps keep your home warmer in the winter and cooler in the summer to help keep you comfortable.

 - Better insulating windows can help lower your energy bills.

-At Pella, we realize that window and door glass needs differ by the region of the country that you’re located in.
-That’s why we offer glass options for the climate and weather tendencies in Owensboro.
-Just browse our energy efficient glass options for more details.
-When you choose glass for your windows and patio doors that uses insulating argon, you can relax knowing you’ve made a decision that will help improve the comfort and lower the energy expenses for your home.
+At Pella, we understand that window and door glass needs differ by the region of the country that you’re located in.
+That’s why we offer glass options for the climate and weather patterns in Owensboro.
+Just look through our energy efficient glass options for more details.
+When you choose glass for your windows and patio doors that uses insulating argon, you can relax knowing you’ve made a decision that will help increase the comfort and lower the energy expenses for your home.
 And that’s a great feeling.

-Pella offers windows and patio doors with advanced Low-E double-pane glass and that are ENERGY STAR® certified so you can take advantage of energy efficiency and comfort immediately.
-Want to know more about how your glass choice will affect your home?
+Pella offers windows and patio doors with advanced Low-E double-pane glass and that are ENERGY STAR® certified so you can take advantage of energy efficiency and comfort right away.
+Want to learn more about how your glass choice will affect your home?
 Call our Pella Window and Door Showroom in Owensboro for an in-home consultation or to find out more about your next window replacement.